-SSD staff members participated in outreach by delivering presentations to various London community organizations.
+SSD staff members participated in outreach by delivering presentations to faculty, staff and various London community organizations.

 SSD continued a partnership with local psychologists and a psychological associate in London for the purpose of referring students who require assessments.
 This arrangement and improved processes resulted in more timely assessments for students.